DeepQuestAI/DeepStackNodejs/facedetection.rst

 Face Detection
 ==============

-The face detection api detects faces and returns their coordinates as well as the gender.
+The face detection API detects faces and returns their coordinates as well as the gender.
-It functions similarly to the face recognition api except that it does not perform recognition.
+It functions similarly to the face recognition API except that it does not perform recognition.
-Also note that the recognition api does not return gender predictions.
+Also note that the recognition API does not return gender predictions.

 **Example**